xeqi/lein-pedantic/README.md

 # Deprecation Notice

 This project is now deprecated as leiningen 2.2.0 includes a large portion of its features.
-Please see #13 for more details.
+Please see [issue #13](https://github.com/xeqi/lein-pedantic/issues/13) for more details.